1998–99 Charlotte Hornets season

-A few days later, Rice was traded along with J.R.
-Reid, and B. J. Armstrong to the Los Angeles Lakers in exchange for All-Star guard Eddie Jones, and Elden Campbell.
-Armstrong was released by the Lakers, and later signed with the Orlando Magic.
-The team improved under Silas posting a 22–13 record, including a nine-game winning streak in April.
-The Hornets finished fifth in the Central Division with a 26–24 record.
-However, despite their above .500 record, they failed to qualify for the playoffs for the first time since the 1995–96 season.
+At mid-season, Rice was traded along with J.R.
+Reid, and B. J. Armstrong to the Los Angeles Lakers in exchange for All-Star guard Eddie Jones, and Elden Campbell; Armstrong was released by the Lakers, and later signed with the Orlando Magic.
+The Hornets improved under Silas posting a 22–13 record, including a nine-game winning streak in April, as the team finished in fifth place in the Central Division with a 26–24 record.
+However, despite their above .500 record, they failed to qualify for the NBA playoffs by finishing just one game behind the 8th-seeded New York Knicks.

-Jones averaged 17.0 points and 3.0 steals per game with the team in 30 games after the trade, and was selected to the NBA All-Defensive Second Team, while Campbell averaged 15.3 points, 9.4 rebounds and 1.8 blocks per game in 32 games.
+Jones averaged 17.0 points and 3.0 steals per game with the team in 30 games after the trade, and was named to the NBA All-Defensive Second Team, while Campbell averaged 15.3 points, 9.4 rebounds and 1.8 blocks per game in 32 games.
 In addition, Bobby Phills provided the team with 14.3 points and 1.4 steals per game, while David Wesley contributed 14.1 points, 6.4 assists and 2.0 steals per game, Coleman averaged 13.1 points and 8.9 rebounds per game, Brown provided with 8.5 points and 3.6 rebounds per game, and Person contributed 6.1 points per game.

-The Hornets finished sixth the NBA in home-game attendance for the season.
+Jones also finished tied in seventh place in Defensive Player of the Year voting, while Silas finished tied in sixth place in Coach of the Year voting.
+The Hornets finished sixth in the NBA in home-game attendance, with an attendance of 480,807 at the Charlotte Coliseum during the regular season.
 Following the season, Person signed as a free agent with the Seattle SuperSonics, and Brown signed with the San Antonio Spurs.